ParsaJafarian/sql_app/README.md

 This is my little project that is designed with the goal of reassessing my knowledge in MySql and back-end web development.

 ## Description
-This app is a simple sign up page for a newsletter that asks for an email.
-The email is then posted to the express server which stores that email inside a MySql database.
+This app is a simple sign up page for a newsletter that asks for an email on the home page.
+The email is then stored in a MySql database.
+The user is then redirected to a page that displays the email that they entered.
+The user can then go back to the home page and enter another email.
+Error handling is done with redirection and flash messages.

 ## How to run
 1. Clone the repository